vruusmann/blog/_posts/2016-07-04-sparkml_realtime_prediction_rest_approach.md

 JAXBUtil.marshalPMML(pmml, new StreamResult(System.out));
 ```

-The JPMML-SparkML library depends on a newer version of the [JPMML-Model] (https://github.com/jpmml/jpmml-model) library than Spark MLlib, which introduces severe compile-time and run-time classpath conflicts.
-The solution is to employ [Maven Shade Plugin] (https://maven.apache.org/plugins/maven-shade-plugin/) and relocate the affected `org.dmg.pmml` and `org.jpmml.(agent|model|schema)` packages.
+The JPMML-SparkML library depends on a newer version of the [JPMML-Model](https://github.com/jpmml/jpmml-model) library than Spark MLlib, which introduces severe compile-time and run-time classpath conflicts.
+The solution is to employ [Maven Shade Plugin](https://maven.apache.org/plugins/maven-shade-plugin/) and relocate the affected `org.dmg.pmml` and `org.jpmml.(agent|model|schema)` packages.

-The [JPMML-SparkML-Bootstrap] (https://github.com/jpmml/jpmml-sparkml-bootstrap) project aims to provide a complete example about developing and packaging an JPMML-SparkML powered application.
+The [JPMML-SparkML-Bootstrap](https://github.com/jpmml/jpmml-sparkml-bootstrap) project aims to provide a complete example about developing and packaging an JPMML-SparkML powered application.

 The `org.jpmml.sparkml.bootstrap.Main` application class demonstrates a two-stage Spark ML pipeline.
 The first stage is a `RFormula` feature selector that selects columns from a CSV input file.
 The second stage is either a `DecisionTreeRegressor` or `DecisionTreeClassifier` estimator that finds the best approximation between the target column and active columns.
 The result is written to a PMML output file.

-The exercise starts with training a classification-type decision tree model for the ["wine quality" dataset] (https://archive.ics.uci.edu/ml/datasets/Wine+Quality):
+The exercise starts with training a classification-type decision tree model for the ["wine quality" dataset](https://archive.ics.uci.edu/ml/datasets/Wine+Quality):

 ```
 spark-submit \